crossplane/crossplane/design/design-doc-rbac-manager.md

 - apiGroups: [""]
   resources: [secrets]
   verbs: ["*"]
-# Crossplane editors have read-only access to composite resource definitions and
-# compositions.
-This allows them to discover and select an appropriate
-# composition when creating a resource claim.
-- apiGroups: [apiextensions.crossplane.io]
-  resources: ["*"]
-  verbs: [get, list, watch]
 # Crossplane editors have full access to all of the composite resource claims
 # that an admin has chosen to enable in their namespace.
 - apiGroups: [xr.example.org]